-Now that you got to know what mussels are and what nutrients they contain, let’s go ahead and get to know of the amazing health benefits mussels can offer!
+Now that you have got to know what mussels are and what nutrients they contain, let’s go ahead and get to know of the amazing health benefits mussels can offer!

-1. Healthy Heart
+1. May Promote A Healthy Heart

-2. Treatment For Arthritis
+2. May Promote Treatment For Arthritis

-3. Treatment For Joint Pains
+3. May Aid Treatment For Joint Pains

-4. Helps The Circulatory System
+4. Help Boost The Circulatory System

 5. Bone And Teeth Health

-6. Immune System Health
+6. Improve Immune System Health

-7. Healthy Nervous System
+7. Promote A Healthy Nervous System

-8. Improves Fertility
+8. May Improve Fertility

 Green lipped mussels are an excellent source of iron with a 100 grams serving of cooked mussels contributing to over 100% of the recommended daily value for people above the age of 50.
 As we all know, iron plays a vital role in the production of red blood cells.
 It is involved in the formation of two oxygen carrying proteins namely hemoglobin and myoglobin.
-Deficiency of iron can lead to health issues like anemia, shortness of breath and low energy levels.
+Deficiency of iron can lead to health issues like anemia, shortness of breath and low energy levels (1), (15).

-10. Weight Management
+10. May Aid In Weight Management

 Fresh mussel meat contains the same amount of high-quality protein as red meat but has much less total fat, saturated fat and nearly 25% fewer calories.
 Thus, replacing red meat with mussel meat constitutes a low-calorie diet that provides benefits of weight management.

-12. Skin Care Benefits
+12. May Offer Skin Care Benefits

-13. Healthy Cellular Functions
+13. Promote Healthy Cellular Functions

 As stated above, mussels are a rich source of healthy proteins.
 These proteins help in maintaining cellular functions by providing structural support to the cells, enabling metabolic reactions to generate energy and allowing cellular communication to make your cells work together.

-14. Anti-Aging Benefits
+14. May Offer Anti-Aging Benefits

-15. Great Source Of Protein
+15. Are A Great Source Of Protein

-16. Contains Iron
+16. Contain Iron

-17. Source Of Vitamin B12
+17. Are A Good Source Of Vitamin B12

-A 100 gram serving of cooked green mussels contains around 20 milligrams of Vitamin B12, which is essential for the pregnant women.
+A 100 gram serving of cooked green mussels contains around 20 milligrams of Vitamin B12, which is essential for pregnant women.
 Vitamin B12 helps in the production of red blood cells and DNA.
 It also helps your nervous system work properly.

-18. Rich In Omega-3
+18. Are Rich In Omega-3

 Green mussel is rich in natural Omega-3 fatty acids.
 A human body cannot produce omega-3 fatty acid and needs to take it from other sources.
 Green Mussel is the best source of omega-3 and polyunsaturated fat.
 Omega-3 helps to prevent inflammation and reduce the risk of stroke, heart diseases, and arthritis.
 Omega-3 is also good for brain development.

-19. Other Benefits
+19. Offer Other Benefits

 Precautions To Be Taken